dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 ~~~
 {: .output}

-The output of this function tells us that we have data in a "slot" called "data".
-We can access this using the [GetAssayData]() function.
+The output of this function tells us that we have data in an "RNA assay.
+We can access this using the [GetAssayData](https://mojaveazure.github.io/seurat-object/reference/AssayData.html) function.

 ~~~